Microsoft/azure-docs.pt-pt/articles/purview/supported-classifications.md

 ### <a name="format"></a>Formato

-14 a 16 dígitos, que podem ser formatados ou nãoformados (dddddddddddddddddddddd) e que devem passar no teste de Luhn.
+14 a 16 dígitos, que podem ser formatados ou nãoformados (dddd) e que devem passar no teste de Luhn.

 ### <a name="pattern"></a>Padrão